MBA in Banking as Banking & Private Equity

 - The two-year curriculum is aligned with the banking industry.
 The unique design of the program focuses on providing a high degree of industry exposure, by academic and functional experts, from the financial domain and banking industry.

-- Our 3 month internship/project programme ensures every student get the right practical exposure and is placed before the course is over.
+- Our 3 month internship/project programme ensures every student get the right practical exposure along with the placement before the course is over.

 Opportunities in the Banking sector